-At the end of July Wahoo pushed out an update to the Wahoo KICKR SNAP.
-Certainly not enough to trigger a debate as to whether this should be a version 2.0 update, but something to keep in mind if you are looking to upgrade to a smart trainer in 2017
+Wahoo has updated the Wahoo KICKR SNAP.
+Certainly not enough to trigger a debate as to whether this should be a version 2.0 update, but something to keep in mind if you are looking for a wheel-on smart trainer

 When Wahoo released the KICKR 2.0, or the KICKR “Handle edition” there was enough of a change to the hardware to make moving to the new unit a reasonable proposal, particularly if you were a committed Zwift Racer.
 But what has Wahoo polished and improved on the new Wahoo Snap?
 It has to be more than just the headline features they put on the box!?

-BUT, as you can see, the box doesn’t shout about compatibility, nor for that matter that it is the WAHOO KICKR SNAP 2017.
+BUT, as you can see, the box doesn’t shout about compatibility, nor for that matter that it is the WAHOO KICKR SNAP.
 There are a few slight visual tells you can use to identify the 2017 model though if looking closely

 - Matt, rather than shiny, almost Champagne coloured, locking bolts – I kid you not! 🙂